boram/trejo/README.md

 ## Usage

-If the current path is `/home`, then the following usage
+If the current path is `/home`, then the following

  ```
  <nav>